 - Wounded Warrior Project–this service offer career guidance and support to Wounded Warriors interested in transitioning to the civilian workforce.
 An individual's skills and experience are matched to the needs of hiring managers.
 These services are also open to registered family members and caregivers.

-These partners provide essential professional development resources for the populations targeted under WIOA.
-They provide important “on-ramps” to resources in the larger workforce system.
+These Career Center partners provide essential professional development resources to individuals looking for employment and training assistance, using Workforce Innovation Opportunity Act (WIOA).
+They provide important “on-ramps” to resources in Baltimore County's workforce system.

 - Baltimore County Department of Social Services